Will Prince's control of his music extend from the grave?

 Husney said he would put the overall value of Prince’s existing catalog at well over $500 million.
 That estimate factors in not just the potential for retail music sales but for rights to film, television, commercials and video games - which Prince in his lifetime rarely if ever licensed, Husney said.

-The key unanswered question about the fate of Prince’s intellectual property is whether he had a valid will or estate plan in place at the time of his death, lawyers said.
+The key unanswered question about the fate of Prince’s intellectual property is whether the performer had a valid will or estate plan in place at the time of his death, lawyers said.

-Twice divorced with no surviving children, he apparently lacked any immediately identifiable heirs, though Husney noted Prince has a sister, Tyka Nelson.
+Twice divorced with no surviving children, he apparently lacked any immediately identifiable heirs, though Husney noted Prince had a sister, Tyka Nelson.
 His parents are both deceased.

 “Hopefully, Prince executed a trust, and indicated his intentions both with respect to who his trustee would be and how he would want the estate to be disposed of,” said celebrity probate attorney Dan Streisand, who has represented the estates of Marlon Brando, Barry White and Rodney Dangerfield.